About Me And How I Work

 Some Notes About The Process

-Every bail, toggle clasp, cone, stone setting, ear hook, pendant and chain, was handcrafted by me.
-There are some components of my jewelry I purchase, as it is not feasible for me to try and make on my own (lobster clasps, snake chains, and ball chains), but those make up less than ten percent of the jewelry I produce as a whole.
+There are some components of my jewelry I purchase, as it is not feasible for me to try and make on my own.
+These include certain chains, clasps and other hardware/findings.

 Jewelry for a Fragile Planet